 Orcasound maintains a library of recordings that you can use to learn about ocean sounds.
-With a little practice, you’ll be able to recognize many common sounds, including biological signals and noise made by humans or Nature.
+With a little practice, you’ll be able to recognize many common sounds, including biological signals, other natural sounds (like wind and waves), and noise made by humans.

 For a tour of the sounds that are most commonly heard in the Salish Sea, visit the listening station at the Seattle Aquarium and click on “More recordings.”
 For more of a challenge, learn the calls of the fish-eating orcas known as the southern resident killer whales (SRKWs) from web pages developed by educators at the Port Townsend Marine Science Center and Killer Whale Tales.